make-cpp-nice/make_cpp_nice/README.md

 + Some clever and useful C++ constructs are difficult to decipher.
 Use them if they serve your purpose but encapsulate it so others don't have to go there.
 + Always prefer existing standard solutions but if they don't meet your needs then find or create something that does.

+Please post any feedback or comments on [Comment and discussion](https://github.com/make-cpp-nice/make_cpp_nice/discussions)

 <!---